Sipu12345/Angular-Projects/README.md

-# Angular-Projects
+# Python-Concepts
-This repository is used for push my Angular projects
+This repository is used for push my Small Python Learning Concepts